CiscoLives/LTRATO-2001/docs/tasks/task5/step2.rst

 #.
 Expand the left-hand navigational panel and scroll down to :guilabel:`Project Automation` and click on the :guilabel:`Devices` section.

 #.
-Click on the :guilable:`+ New Device` button to create a new device.
+Click on the :guilabel:`+ New Device` button to create a new device.

 #.
 Add the device to CXTM from the table of devices in the :ref:`Lab Access Information <Lab Access Information>` section.
 The device you are adding is ``nx-osv-1``